temporalio/documentation/docs-src/typescript/chapter-project-setup/backgroundcheck-boilerplate-start-workflow.md

 temporal env set local.namespace <namespace>
 ```

-In this way, you can just provide a single `--env` command option when using the CLI rather than specifying each connection option in every command.
+In this way, you can provide a single `--env` command option when using the CLI rather than specifying each connection option in every command.

 ```shell
 temporal workflow start \